 Text and photos by Connie Leinbach

-Serious fun could be the catch words for the annual Ocracoke Island Surf Fishing Tournament here last Thursday and Friday.
+Serious fun could be the catch words for the annual Ocracoke Invitational Surf Fishing Tournament here last Thursday and Friday.

 More than 420 anglers in 71 teams came to Ocracoke to test their skills in capturing the top trophy in this event in its 32nd year.

 “Hard work and camaraderie,” said Ann Green of the women’s team the Showstoppers during the Friday night awards event.
 The team was the top women’s team, winners of the third session and fourth overall in the tournament.

 Virginia Perlot of the team also won the most fish award with three fish, and another team member Karen Busciglio, caught the largest fish for women with an 18 ¾ inch bluefish.

 “Keep the lines in the water,” Green continued about their efforts.
 “Try different baits and rigs.
 We’re very serious, but we have a lot of fun.”